Does your client complain about feeling emotionally exhausted, uninvested in their work, and questioning their career decisions and abilities?

 However, to help you and your client, we recommend the following exercises.

-At PositivePsychology.com, you’ll find several meditation and mindfulness exercises.
+At PositivePsychology.com, you’ll find several breathing and self-awareness exercises that can help with stress.
 These exercises can easily be used in sessions with your client who can then use them at home.

 As a start, look at these exercises: